mujin/controllerclientcpp/CHANELOG.md

 ## 0.81.1 (2025-04-14)

-- Let visionmanager talk to planning slaves using ZMQ without webstack.
+- Use only ZMQ for BinPickingTask when compiled with ZMQ.

 ## 0.81.0 (2025-03-31)